-Get 2 cupcake trays (mini cupcake size) and put a drizzle of olive oil in 18 of the holes and add a mini sausage to each hole.
+- Get 2 cupcake trays (mini cupcake size) and put a small drizzle of olive oil in 18 of the holes and add a mini sausage to each hole.

-After the sausages have been in the oven remove the trays and quickly (and I mean quickly).
-2/3 fill each hole with the Yorkshire pudding batter and return the trays back to the oven as quick as possible.
+- After the sausages have been in the oven for 10 minutes, remove the trays and quickly (and I mean quickly).
+Fill each hole ⅔ full with the Yorkshire pudding batter and return the trays back to the oven as quick as possible.